ProspectEye/ApsisLead-Tracker-API/README.md

 }
 ```

-`Param: nAppendType = kPEAppendScript|kPEAppendFrame`
+`Param: nAppendType = ProspectEye.kPEAppendScript|ProspectEye.kPEAppendFrame`

-`kPEAppendScript` - This alternative appends the tracker as a script-call
+`ProspectEye.kPEAppendScript` - This alternative appends the tracker as a script-call

-`kPEAppendFrame` - This alternative appends the tracker as a 1x1-pixel IFrame
+`ProspectEye.kPEAppendFrame` - This alternative appends the tracker as a 1x1-pixel IFrame

 `Param: bShouldAppend = true|false`